SunnieP/fivem-sql-generator/README.md

 # FiveM SQL Generator for WordPress

 As a FiveM server manager and developer, I got tired of writing SQL by hand every time I added a new job or restructured my job grades.
-This tool was built out of that frustration — to speed up development and reduce mistakes.
+This tool was built out of that frustration, to speed up development and reduce mistakes.

 I chose to build it as a custom WordPress page template so it could live inside my own dev site and portfolio.
-I styled the UI to match my vibe — dark, clean, and slightly edgy — while keeping it lightweight for in-game server devs who just want to get in and get out.
+I styled the UI to match my vibe, dark, clean, and slightly edgy while keeping it lightweight for in-game server devs who just want to get in and get out.

 ---